 Lori Stewart, M.I.R., 1995

-- A thorough grounding in labour relations and human resource practice;
+- A thorough grounding in labour relations and human resources practice;

-- An understanding of evolving employment relationships and of organizational dynamics;
+- An understanding of evolving employment relationships and organizational dynamics;

-- An understanding of the fundamentals of the laws governing the individual employment relationship and the collective bargaining relationship;
+- An understanding of the laws governing the individual employment and collective bargaining relationship;

 - The capacity to collect and analyze data on current workplace issues and interpret research in the field;

 The Queen’s MIR program attracts new graduates as well as career employees wishing to upgrade their credentials.
-The Interuniversity Negotiations Exercise and access to the Industrial Relations Centre Professional Development program allow you to sharpen your skills and make contacts that will help you launch your career.
-We have exchange agreements with Fudan University in China.
-Our M.I.R./J.D. students may choose to study at Herstmonceux Castle in England.
+Opportunities offered across the 10 month program allow you to sharpen your skills and make contacts that will help you launch your career.

 Career paths – employment opportunities

 - Irving Oil

 - City of Ottawa / Toronto